DanielBakovic/license-manager-for-woocommerce/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+Copy your previously backed up `defuse.txt` and `secret.txt` to the `wp-content/uploads/lmfwc-files/` folder.
+Overwrite the existing files, as those are incompatible with the keys you already have in your database.
+If you did not backup these files previously, then you will need to completely delete (not deactivate!) and install the plugin anew.

 = 1.0.0 =
 There is no specific upgrade process for the initial release.
 Simply install the plugin and you're good to go!